 Until Thursday friends, cheers – to cider spiked soup!

-- 1 small Sweet Potato – peeled and roughly small dice(about 2 cups)
+- 1 medium Sweet Potato – peeled and roughly small dice(about 2 heaping cups)

 - 2 Cloves Garlic – minced